nareshkumarailaveni/LendingClubCaseStudy/README.md

 ## Contact
-Created by [@nareshkumarailaveni] - feel free to contact me!
+Created by [nareshkumarailaveni: chanti_36@yahoo.co.in] - feel free to contact me!

 <!-- Optional -->